-The Household Annual Demand Response Method (HADR Method) incentivises household demand response activities.
-These activities provide capacity to reduce demand for electricity in peak demand periods by managing household electricity consumption in response to supply constraints, demand spikes, or price increases in the electricity network.
+The Household Annual Demand Response Method (HADR Method) incentivises demand response activities.
+These activities provide capacity to reduce demand for electricity in peak demand periods by managing household or small business site electricity consumption in response to supply constraints, demand spikes, or price increases in the electricity network.